ndrean/geoloc/Readme.md

 # geoloc_browser

-Javascript ES17 app to play with `navigator.geolocation` API and `Leaflet.js`
+Vannilla Javascript ES17 static front-end app to play with `navigator.geolocation` API and `Leaflet.js`

 Three features an the page: